rmosolgo/graphql-ruby/guides/schema/configuration_options.md

 - Unexpected nulls add an error the response's `"errors"` key
 - Unresolved Union / Interface types raise {{ "GraphQL::UnresolvedTypeError" | api_doc }}

+An object that fails type resolution is treated as `nil`.

 ## Security Options

 These options can prevent execution of malicious queries.